kadogams/powerplant-coding-challenge/README.md

 - different powerplants may have the same name (cf. `example_response.json`)
 - the *ALLOW_FLOAT* flag in `api/settings.py` can be set to *False* if you prefer to have integer values in your responses (assuming that the pmin and pmax values in the payload are whole numbers)
+- if run with your local interpreter, the log outputs will be sent to stderr, and if run with Docker the logs will be saved at `/var/log/uwsgi` in the container.

 ## Requirements